 The Society receives many submissions that are obviously direct copies from photographs.
 Whilst some of the member artists use photographs for reference, the majority of artists create their work in response to their own experience of wildlife and spend many hours observing and sketching in the field.
 This knowledge of the subject is evident in the resulting work.
 Artists thinking of submitting should consider choosing a subject to which they can have access.

-- Acceptable media: Work may be in any medium including painting, sculpture and original prints (if prints, please detail edition and how many are available).
+- Acceptable media: Work may be in any medium including drawing, painting, sculpture and original prints (if prints, please detail edition and how many are available).
 The SWLA is keen to embrace new and innovative mediums and will accept computer-generated images as ‘original prints’.
 However, a digital print is only considered an original print if it was created by the artist to be realised specifically as a print.
 Reproductions of paintings or photographs will not be accepted.
-Photographic reproductions or mechanical prints, giclée prints, etc., that are often promoted as ‘limited edition prints’ are not acceptable.

 All work must be for sale.
 The price of works must include commission of 45%+VAT (please note that where foundry fees apply, foundry costs will be deducted before commission is calculated).